Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: DRoSC Inference: Perturbation-based Methods

+This reveals that the estimation error consists of the asymptotically normal term $\muhat_Y-\mu_Y$ and a perturbation error that becomes negligible for the index $m^*$ such that $(\muhatmstar)\tr\betahatmstar$ is nearly the same as $\mu\tr\beta^*$.
+Simulation studies further confirm that such an index $m^*$ exists for which the non-regular term becomes negligible; see Appendix~\ref{subsec: simulation negligible}.

-\paragraph{Step 2: Filtering and Aggregation.} In the following, we discuss filtering out some inaccurate perturbations.
-Even though it is impossible to identify the best index $m^*$, our goal is to retain the perturbation $m = m^*$ and exclude those perturbations that are unlikely to be $m^*$.
+{\bf Step 2: Filtering and Aggregation.} We now discuss filtering out some inaccurate perturbations.
+Even though it is impossible to identify the best index $m^*$, our goal is to retain the perturbation $m^*$ and exclude those perturbations that are unlikely to be $m^*$.